tyazid/XMediaPlayer/README.md

 # XMediaPalyer -- Introduction --

 ## XMediaPalyer: an iOS ABR Player
 XMediaPalyer is an iOS ABR Player (iOS application) POC serving  to study the feasibility of implementing a player (open source or proprietary source without AVPlayer dependencies) on iOS.
-This version of playervsupports ABR with video H264 compressed and muxed within a &quot;.ts&quot; as HLS segment.
+This version of player supports ABR with video H264 compressed and muxed within a &quot;.ts&quot; as an HLS segment.

 This achievement was possible thanks to a new evolution of the AVFoundation and VideoToolBox frameworks introduced by Apple since version 8.0 of iOS.
 Indeed, since this SDK version it was possible to use the embedded  H.264 H/W decoder to decode avc/video format and render it in a provided surface (CALayer).

 Ok, well and good.
-However, from an open API to decode H.624 to an APB-Player....
+However, from an open API to decode H.624 to a Player....
 There is a long way to go! but it is  possible.

 So let&#39;s define which &quot;Player&quot; we would like to have with which capabilities.